Henri Meilhac, Ludovic Halévy

 The form of the opera’s definitive version is not entirely clear.
 We only know that on 2 June 1875, a day before his death, Bizet concluded an agreement with the Vienna Opera pursuant to which the spoken dialogue should be replaced with recitatives.
 This task was undertaken by Bizet’s friend Ernest Guiraud, who added ballet music to Act 4, taken over from other Bizet compositions.
 After the premiere in Vienna, the opera was performed in this version around the world.
 In 1964, Fritz Oeser published a reconstructed original version, thus affording another possible performance practice.
 The State Opera presents the work’s original version with shortened dialogues.

-The opera is staged in French original version and Czech and English surtitles are used in the performance.
+The opera is staged in French original version.
+Czech and English surtitles are used in the performance.

 Photo: František Ortmann